kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

     ![Endpoint groups inside](attach/new_draft_sample_period.png)

 5. Activate the draft by clicking the **Activate** button.
-Your client application console will display the follownig messages.
+Your client application console will display the following messages.

         Sampled temperature: 32
         Sampled temperature: 26